maritonijy/GanntChart/README.md

-﻿# GanntChart and Group Tasks
+﻿# Gannt Chart and Group Tasks Tracker

 This repository contains the Gantt chart and task breakdown for our group project.